CT-Hackerspace/cth-website/src/content/blog/volunteers-needed-donation-from-fellow-makerspace-this-sunday-12-15.md

 author: Bill
 ---

-# VOLUNTEERS NEEDED Donation from fellow makerspace this Sunday 12/15

 ![Moving (B&W)](/uploads/2019/02/moving-black-white.jpg)

 Contact Treasurer Jason Wells at: [cthackerspace.treasurer@gmail.com](cthackerspace.treasurer@gmail.com) if you can help!
 He is coordinating the volunteer team with Art Gagnon.